 The Gardens at Pineland Farms

 Welcome to the Gardens at Pineland Farms.
 All of our professionally designed gardens are created and maintained for the public to enjoy and learn.
-The Garden, Lilac Garden and Annual Beds around Campus and the Great Lawn are available free for all to enjoy from 8 am until dusk spring, summer & fall.
+The Garden, Lilac Garden and Annual Displays around Campus and the Great Lawn are available free for all to enjoy from 8 am until dusk spring, summer & fall.
 Gardens located on Valley Farm can be accessed with a Farm Visitor Pass available at the Smokehouse located on Valley Farm.